Hallstatt culture: Art

 At least the later periods of Hallstatt art from the western zone are generally agreed to form the early period of Celtic art.
 Decoration is mostly geometric and linear, and best seen on fine metalwork finds from graves (see above).
 Styles differ, especially between the west and east, with more human figures and some narrative elements in the latter.
 Animals, with waterfowl a particular favourite, are often included as part of other objects, more often than humans, and in the west there is almost no narrative content such as scenes of combat depicted.
 These characteristics were continued into the succeeding La Tène style.

 Imported luxury art is sometimes found in rich elite graves in the later phases, and certainly had some influence on local styles.
 The most spectacular objects, such as the Strettweg Cult Wagon, the Warrior of Hirschlanden and the bronze couch supported by "unicyclists" from the Hochdorf Chieftain's Grave are one of a kind in finds from the Hallstatt period, though they can be related to objects from other periods.

 More common objects include weapons, in Ha D often with hilts terminating in curving forks ("antenna hilts").
 Jewellery in metal includes fibulae, often with a row of disks hanging down on chains, armlets and some torcs.
 This is mostly in bronze, but "princely" burials include items in gold.

 The origin of the narrative scenes of the eastern zone, from Hallstatt C onwards, is generally traced to influence from the Situla art of northern Italy and the northern Adriatic, where these bronze buckets began to be decorated in bands with figures in provincial Etruscan centres influenced by Etruscan and Greek art.
 The fashion for decorated situlae spread north across neighbouring cultures including the eastern Hallstatt zone, beginning around 600 BC and surviving until about 400 BC; the Vače situla is a Slovenian example from near the final period.
 The style is also found on bronze belt plates, and some of the vocabulary of motifs spread to influence the emerging La Tène style.

 According to Ruth and Vincent Megaw, "Situla art depicts life as seen from a masculine viewpoint, in which women are servants or sex objects; most of the scenes which include humans are of the feasts in which the situlae themselves figure, of the hunt or of war".
 Similar scenes are found on other vessel shapes, as well as bronze belt-plaques.
 The processions of animals, typical of earlier examples, or humans derive from the Near East and Mediterranean.

 Except for the Italian Benvenuti Situla, men are hairless, with "funny hats, dumpy bodies and big heads", though often shown looking cheerful in an engaging way.
-The Benevenuti Situla is also unusual in that it seems to show a specific story.
+The Benvenuti Situla is also unusual in that it seems to show a specific story.

 The Strettweg cult wagon from Austria (c.
 600 BC) has been interpreted as representing a deer goddess or 'Great Nature Goddess' similar to Artemis.

 Hallstatt culture musical instruments included harps, lyres, zithers, woodwinds, panpipes, horns, drums and rattles.